SSPENELOPE/react-weatherapp/README.md

 # ChangeLog
 3/21/23 :
 * Added the useMemo hook to the profile header page which hopefully will help with the suggestion filtering.
 The scripting time is low in the devlopment environment.
 If it does not help in the live enviromnment then I will need to evaluate if there is anything I can do with my servers without spending to much money.

+* Modified the filter method on the suggestion fetch function to only return suggestions that match the exact user input.
+This will reduce the longer render times being seen on the live environment.

 3/13/23 :
 * Made changes to nuget packages that were outdated, causing errors when publishing to azure.